vegarringdal/web-ifc-experiment/README.md

 Work here might end up as seperate package or part of [web-ifc-viewer](https://github.com/agviegas/web-ifc-viewer)

+Warning 💣⚠️🪖
-Warning, this will have a lot of weird stuff :-)
+* This will have a lot of weird stuff, there have been no focus at all on how code is, just try and get it to work.
+* Spagetti code is a good word for it 😂🎉😎
+* Its pretty much been a testign ground for another project

 Atm its not something you can install, most work will go into helper viewController class - located under folder scr/viewer